Melitians: Survival as a monastic movement

-The names of the leaders of the sect following John Archaph (who is not mentioned after 335) are not known.
+The names of the leaders of the sect following John Arkhaph, who is not mentioned after 335, are not known.
 Athanasius continued to refer to them as an ongoing threat in his writings of the 350s and 360s.
 He claims in his biography of Anthony the Great that the Melitians claimed the hermit saint as one of their own.
 As a schismatic sect, the Melitians declined in importance by 400, but they did not disappear.
 They are mentioned in the writings of Cyril of Alexandria (d.
 444) and Shenoute (d. c.
 465) and persisted into the eighth century (after the Arab conquest of Egypt) as a small monastic sect.

-Numerous papyri have been discovered bearing evidence of a Melitian monasticism flourishing in the Egyptian desert in the fourth century.
-It is clear that Melitian monks lived in communities, but is not certain if these were tightly structured arrangements like the coenobia of the Pachomians or loose quasi-eremitic groupings like the monasteries of Nitria and Scetis.
+Numerous papyri have been discovered bearing evidence of a Melitian monasticism flourishing in the Egyptian desert in the 4th century.
+It is clear that Melitian monks lived in communities, but it is not certain if they were tightly-structured arrangements like the coenobia of the Pachomians or loose quasi-eremitic groupings like the monasteries of Nitria and Scetis.
 Timothy of Constantinople, in his On the Reception of Heretics written towards 600, says of the Melitians that "they engaged in no [theological] error, but must pronounce their schism anathema" to rejoin the church.
 According to the History of the Patriarchs of Alexandria by John the Deacon, some Melitians were reconciled to the Coptic Patriarchate of Alexandria by the efforts of Bishop Moses of Letopolis late in the reign of Patriarch Michael I (died 767).

 According to Theodoret (d. c.
 460), the Melitians developed unique forms of worship that included hand clapping and music.
-It has been argued that the movement was dominated by Copts (native Egyptian speakers).
+It has been argued that the movement was dominated by Copts (native Egyptian-speakers).
 Coptic papyri, the writings of the Pachomians and mentions in the writings of Shenoute lend some weight to this view.